chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Examples/HASH/HASH_HMAC_SHA1MD5/readme.txt

 @par Hardware and Software environment

-  - This example runs on STM32F43xxx devices.
+  - This example runs on STM32F439xx devices.

-  - This example has been tested with STM324x9I-EVAL RevB evaluation board and can be easily tailored to any other supported device and development board.
+  - This example has been tested with STMicroelectronics STM32439I-EVAL RevB evaluation boards and can be easily tailored to any other supported device and development board.

 @par How to use it ?